Mental Health Facilities Burlington, WV

 Burlington United Methodist Family Services/collins Clinical Building

 Burlington United Methodist Family Services/collins Clinical Building is a mental health treatment center in Burlington, WV, located at 120 Hope Lane, 26710 zip code area.
 Burlington United Methodist Family Services/collins Clinical Building provides residential treatment.
-Burlington United Methodist Family Services/collins Clinical Building offers behavior modification, dialectical behavior therapy and trauma therapy to children / adolescents.
+Burlington United Methodist Family Services/collins Clinical Building offers individual psychotherapy, trauma therapy and dialectical behavior therapy to children / adolescents.
 Burlington United Methodist Family Services/collins Clinical Building also supports children/adolescents with serious emotional disturbance.
-Additional services at Burlington United Methodist Family Services/collins Clinical Building consist of case management, vocational rehabilitation services and education services.
+Additional services at Burlington United Methodist Family Services/collins Clinical Building consist of case management, education services and vocational rehabilitation services.

 Potomac Highlands Guild Mineral County Office - 7.7 miles from Burlington, WV

 Potomac Highlands Guild Mineral County Office is a mental health clinic in New Creek, West Virginia, located at 3334 New Creek Highway, 26743.
 Potomac Highlands Guild Mineral County Office offers outpatient treatment.
-Potomac Highlands Guild Mineral County Office provides trauma therapy, individual psychotherapy and behavior modification to seniors 65 or older, adults and young adults.
-Some other services provided by Potomac Highlands Guild Mineral County Office include case management, court-ordered outpatient treatment and suicide prevention services.
+Potomac Highlands Guild Mineral County Office provides trauma therapy, couples/family therapy and group therapy to adults, children / adolescents and seniors 65 or older.
+Some other services provided by Potomac Highlands Guild Mineral County Office include suicide prevention services, court-ordered outpatient treatment and family psychoeducation.

 Potomac Highlands Guild Hampshire County Clinic Office - 8.6 miles from Burlington, WV

 Potomac Highlands Guild Hampshire County Clinic Office is a mental health facility in Romney, WV, located at 53 West Main Street, in the 26757 zip code.
 Potomac Highlands Guild Hampshire County Clinic Office provides outpatient treatment.
-Potomac Highlands Guild Hampshire County Clinic Office provides couples/family therapy, group therapy and integrated dual diagnosis disorder treatment to young adults, adults and children / adolescents.
-Some other services available at Potomac Highlands Guild Hampshire County Clinic Office include suicide prevention services, family psychoeducation and court-ordered outpatient treatment.
+Potomac Highlands Guild Hampshire County Clinic Office provides trauma therapy, individual psychotherapy and psychotropic medication to young adults, adults and seniors 65 or older.
+Some other services available at Potomac Highlands Guild Hampshire County Clinic Office include court-ordered outpatient treatment, family psychoeducation and case management.

 Potomac Highlands Guild - 18.4 miles from Burlington, WV

 Potomac Highlands Guild is one of mental health facilities in Moorefield, West Virginia, located at 79 Robert C Byrd Industrial Park Road, 26836 zip code.
 Potomac Highlands Guild provides outpatient treatment.
-Potomac Highlands Guild provides trauma therapy, group therapy and integrated dual diagnosis disorder treatment to children / adolescents, seniors 65 or older and adults.
-Additional services provided at Potomac Highlands Guild include case management, family psychoeducation and court-ordered outpatient treatment.
+Potomac Highlands Guild provides couples/family therapy, group therapy and integrated dual diagnosis disorder treatment to young adults, adults and seniors 65 or older.
+Additional services provided at Potomac Highlands Guild include suicide prevention services, family psychoeducation and court-ordered outpatient treatment.

 Villa Maria Of Mountain Maryland Catholic Charities Family Services - 22.1 miles from Burlington, WV

 Villa Maria Of Mountain Maryland Catholic Charities Family Services is a mental health clinic in Cumberland, MD, located at 308 Virginia Avenue, 21502 zip code area.
 Villa Maria Of Mountain Maryland Catholic Charities Family Services provides outpatient treatment and telemedicine/telehealth.
-Villa Maria Of Mountain Maryland Catholic Charities Family Services offers dialectical behavior therapy, cognitive behavioral therapy and integrated dual diagnosis disorder treatment to adults, children / adolescents and young adults.
-Villa Maria Of Mountain Maryland Catholic Charities Family Services also supports children/adolescents with serious emotional disturbance, transitional age young adults and LGBT.
-Additional services offered at Villa Maria Of Mountain Maryland Catholic Charities Family Services include court-ordered outpatient treatment, family psychoeducation and suicide prevention services.
+Villa Maria Of Mountain Maryland Catholic Charities Family Services offers psychotropic medication, group therapy and couples/family therapy to seniors 65 or older, adults and young adults.
+Villa Maria Of Mountain Maryland Catholic Charities Family Services also supports people with HIV or AIDS, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
+Additional services offered at Villa Maria Of Mountain Maryland Catholic Charities Family Services include psychosocial rehabilitation services, family psychoeducation and court-ordered outpatient treatment.

 Committed To Change Pc Psychiatric Rehabilitation - 23.4 miles from Burlington, WV

 Committed To Change Pc Psychiatric Rehabilitation is a mental health treatment clinic in Cumberland, Maryland, located at 200 Glenn Street, in the 21502 zip code.
 Committed To Change Pc Psychiatric Rehabilitation provides outpatient treatment.
-Committed To Change Pc Psychiatric Rehabilitation provides cognitive behavioral therapy, couples/family therapy and trauma therapy to seniors 65 or older, young adults and adults.
-Committed To Change Pc Psychiatric Rehabilitation also supports people with HIV or AIDS, seniors or older adults and children/adolescents with serious emotional disturbance.
-Additional services provided by Committed To Change Pc Psychiatric Rehabilitation consist of family psychoeducation, housing services and psychosocial rehabilitation services.
+Committed To Change Pc Psychiatric Rehabilitation provides group therapy, behavior modification and activity therapy to children / adolescents, adults and seniors 65 or older.
+Committed To Change Pc Psychiatric Rehabilitation also supports people with HIV or AIDS, people with trauma and people with PTSD.
+Additional services provided by Committed To Change Pc Psychiatric Rehabilitation consist of suicide prevention services, family psychoeducation and psychosocial rehabilitation services.

 Allegany County Health Department - 23.7 miles from Burlington, WV

 Allegany County Health Department is a mental health facility in Cumberland, MD, located at 12501-12503 Willowbrook Road, 21502 zip code area.
-Allegany County Health Department provides outpatient treatment and telemedicine/telehealth.
-Allegany County Health Department provides cognitive behavioral therapy, group therapy and couples/family therapy to young adults, adults and children / adolescents.
-Allegany County Health Department also supports LGBT and people requiring dual diagnosis treatment.
-Additional services offered by Allegany County Health Department consist of court-ordered outpatient treatment and mentoring/peer support/consumer-run services.
+Allegany County Health Department provides telemedicine/telehealth and outpatient treatment.
+Allegany County Health Department provides group therapy, behavior modification and individual psychotherapy to adults, young adults and children / adolescents.
+Allegany County Health Department also supports people requiring dual diagnosis treatment and LGBT.
+Additional services offered by Allegany County Health Department consist of mentoring/peer support/consumer-run services and court-ordered outpatient treatment.

 Thomas B Finan Center - 24.1 miles from Burlington, WV

 Thomas B Finan Center is a mental health treatment center in Cumberland, Maryland, located at 10102 Country Club Road Southeast, part of the 21502 zip code.
 Thomas B Finan Center provides hospital inpatient treatment and telemedicine/telehealth.
-Thomas B Finan Center also offers integrated dual diagnosis disorder treatment, behavior modification and individual psychotherapy to adults, young adults and seniors 65 or older.
+Thomas B Finan Center also offers psychotropic medication, trauma therapy and couples/family therapy to adults, seniors 65 or older and young adults.
 Thomas B Finan Center supports people with serious mental illness.
-Thomas B Finan Center also provides case management, education services and chronic disease/illness management.
+Thomas B Finan Center also provides diet and exercise counseling, legal advocacy and illness management and recovery.

 Potomac Highlands Guild Grant County Clinic Office - 26.1 miles from Burlington, WV

 Potomac Highlands Guild Grant County Clinic Office is a mental health clinic in Petersburg, WV, located at 7 Mountain View Street, in the 26847 zip code.
 Potomac Highlands Guild Grant County Clinic Office provides outpatient treatment.
-Potomac Highlands Guild Grant County Clinic Office offers group therapy, behavior modification and cognitive behavioral therapy to adults, young adults and seniors 65 or older.
-More services at Potomac Highlands Guild Grant County Clinic Office include suicide prevention services, mentoring/peer support/consumer-run services and case management.
+Potomac Highlands Guild Grant County Clinic Office offers psychotropic medication, group therapy and individual psychotherapy to young adults, adults and seniors 65 or older.
+More services at Potomac Highlands Guild Grant County Clinic Office include case management, mentoring/peer support/consumer-run services and suicide prevention services.

 Timber Ridge School Leary Educational Foundation Inc - 32.5 miles from Burlington, WV

 Timber Ridge School Leary Educational Foundation Inc is a mental health center in Cross Junction, Virginia, located at 1463 New Hope Road, 22625 zip code.
 Timber Ridge School Leary Educational Foundation Inc provides residential treatment.
-Timber Ridge School Leary Educational Foundation Inc offers activity therapy, cognitive behavioral therapy and trauma therapy to children / adolescents.
-Timber Ridge School Leary Educational Foundation Inc also supports people requiring dual diagnosis treatment, people with trauma and clients referred from the court/judicial system.
-More services available at Timber Ridge School Leary Educational Foundation Inc include suicide prevention services, education services and supported employment.
+Timber Ridge School Leary Educational Foundation Inc offers activity therapy, group therapy and cognitive behavioral therapy to children / adolescents.
+Timber Ridge School Leary Educational Foundation Inc also supports children/adolescents with serious emotional disturbance, people with trauma and people requiring dual diagnosis treatment.
+More services available at Timber Ridge School Leary Educational Foundation Inc include diet and exercise counseling, psychosocial rehabilitation services and education services.

 Northwestern Community Services Shenandoah County - 38.3 miles from Burlington, WV

 Northwestern Community Services Shenandoah County is a mental health treatment center in Woodstock, VA, located at 494 North Main Street, 22664 zip code area.
-Northwestern Community Services Shenandoah County provides outpatient treatment and telemedicine/telehealth.
-Northwestern Community Services Shenandoah County offers integrated dual diagnosis disorder treatment, psychotropic medication and group therapy to adults, young adults and children / adolescents.
+Northwestern Community Services Shenandoah County provides telemedicine/telehealth and outpatient treatment.
+Northwestern Community Services Shenandoah County offers group therapy, cognitive behavioral therapy and integrated dual diagnosis disorder treatment to adults, children / adolescents and seniors 65 or older.
 Northwestern Community Services Shenandoah County also supports people requiring dual diagnosis treatment.
-Additional services at Northwestern Community Services Shenandoah County consist of suicide prevention services, case management and diet and exercise counseling.
+Additional services at Northwestern Community Services Shenandoah County consist of case management, suicide prevention services and court-ordered outpatient treatment.

 Valley Health Smh Behavioral Health - 38.9 miles from Burlington, WV

 Valley Health Smh Behavioral Health is a mental health clinic in Woodstock, Virginia, located at 759 South Main Street, Suite 102, 22664.
 Valley Health Smh Behavioral Health offers outpatient treatment.
-Valley Health Smh Behavioral Health provides trauma therapy, individual psychotherapy and integrated dual diagnosis disorder treatment to children / adolescents, adults and seniors 65 or older.
+Valley Health Smh Behavioral Health provides psychotropic medication, trauma therapy and integrated dual diagnosis disorder treatment to children / adolescents, young adults and seniors 65 or older.
 Some other services provided by Valley Health Smh Behavioral Health include suicide prevention services.

 Winchester Medical Center Behavioral Health Unit - 39.8 miles from Burlington, WV

 Winchester Medical Center Behavioral Health Unit is a mental health facility in Winchester, VA, located at 1890 Amherst Street, in the 22601 zip code.
 Winchester Medical Center Behavioral Health Unit provides telemedicine/telehealth and hospital inpatient treatment.
-Winchester Medical Center Behavioral Health Unit provides couples/family therapy, cognitive behavioral therapy and electroconvulsive therapy to young adults, adults and seniors 65 or older.
-Winchester Medical Center Behavioral Health Unit also supports people with serious mental illness and seniors or older adults.
-Some other services available at Winchester Medical Center Behavioral Health Unit include diet and exercise counseling, suicide prevention services and chronic disease/illness management.
+Winchester Medical Center Behavioral Health Unit provides activity therapy, psychotropic medication and group therapy to young adults, seniors 65 or older and adults.
+Winchester Medical Center Behavioral Health Unit also supports seniors or older adults and people with serious mental illness.
+Some other services available at Winchester Medical Center Behavioral Health Unit include chronic disease/illness management, suicide prevention services and diet and exercise counseling.

 Eastridge Health Systems Morgan County - 40.6 miles from Burlington, WV

 Eastridge Health Systems Morgan County is one of mental health facilities in Berkeley Springs, West Virginia, located at 89 Sugar Hollow Road, 25411 zip code.
-Eastridge Health Systems Morgan County provides outpatient treatment and telemedicine/telehealth.
-Eastridge Health Systems Morgan County provides dialectical behavior therapy, couples/family therapy and group therapy to young adults, adults and seniors 65 or older.
-Additional services provided at Eastridge Health Systems Morgan County include court-ordered outpatient treatment, suicide prevention services and family psychoeducation.
+Eastridge Health Systems Morgan County provides telemedicine/telehealth and outpatient treatment.
+Eastridge Health Systems Morgan County provides group therapy, behavior modification and cognitive behavioral therapy to children / adolescents, young adults and adults.
+Additional services provided at Eastridge Health Systems Morgan County include intensive case management, court-ordered outpatient treatment and suicide prevention services.

 Family Preservation Services Winchester Office - 41.2 miles from Burlington, WV

 Family Preservation Services Winchester Office is a mental health clinic in Winchester, VA, located at 3363 Shawnee Drive, Suite 1, 22602 zip code area.
 Family Preservation Services Winchester Office provides outpatient treatment.
-Family Preservation Services Winchester Office offers trauma therapy, individual psychotherapy and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
-Family Preservation Services Winchester Office also supports people with trauma, people with traumatic brain injury and people with serious mental illness.
-Additional services offered at Family Preservation Services Winchester Office include psychosocial rehabilitation services, family psychoeducation and suicide prevention services.
+Family Preservation Services Winchester Office offers couples/family therapy, cognitive behavioral therapy and trauma therapy to adults, children / adolescents and young adults.
+Family Preservation Services Winchester Office also supports people with traumatic brain injury, people with trauma and clients referred from the court/judicial system.
+Additional services offered at Family Preservation Services Winchester Office include psychosocial rehabilitation services, suicide prevention services and family psychoeducation.

 Frequently Asked Questions About Mental Health Treatment in Burlington, WV